Certified Professional Home Inspection Services

 Your inspector will walk you through the entire process, and help you understand what you’re seeing.
 If no issues are detected, great!
 If there are some minor problems, you may be able to negotiate a better price on the home, or at least plan for the repair in your home budget during the next few years.
 Finally, if there is a major issue, you likely will be able to walk away from the sale, require the homeowner to make the repair themselves, or get them to reduce the cost of the property accordingly.

-Copyright © 2022 FOCUS Home Inspection Authority - All Rights Reserved.
+FOCUS Inspection Authority © All Rights Reserved